Founding Member Statements

 “Addressing the risks of climate change and building a more resilient and sustainable future is core to AECOM’s mission as one of the world’s largest infrastructure services firms.
 We believe that the market-based approach proposed by the Climate Leadership Council provides the best chance to build a coalition of leaders across the political spectrum and show that we can protect the environment and the economy at the same time.
 AECOM is pleased to join the other top corporate and NGO leaders in support of this proposal.” – Michael S. Burke, Chairman and CEO

 “Allianz is pleased to join the Climate Leadership Council as a founding member.
-We are strongly committed to enabling a low-carbon economy and we trust in the leadership of the United States in solving this global challenge.
+We are strongly committed to enabling a low-carbon economy and we recognize the important role of the United States in solving this global challenge.
 Climate protection is best realized by involving market actors and by creating suitable price-signals for carbon.
 We therefore highly welcome the Climate Leadership Council’s “carbon dividends” plan that will ultimately benefit the economy as well as the environment.” – Oliver Bäte, Chairman and CEO

 “Addressing climate change is an economic issue as well as an environmental one.
 At AT&T we are making significant investments in renewable energy, reducing our greenhouse gas emissions, and working with our customers to reduce their emissions by using the power of our technology.
 We are proud to be part of the conversation around a market-based framework that could deliver consistency and clarity.” – Randall L. Stephenson, Chairman and Chief Executive Officer, AT&T Inc.